The next time you need a hearty vegetarian meal, try one of these easy tofu recipes!

 I love the tangy sauce and the smokey cheese, plus peppery red onions and juicy chicken.

-But as we all now know, you can swap the chicken for tofu in a snap, and I bet most people will love it all the same.
+But as we now know, you can easily swap the chicken for BBQ tofu in a snap.

-Of course, just remember that you’ll also need vegan cheese if you want this dairy-free.
+Just remember to use vegan cheese if you want this dairy-free.

 It’s difficult to replace the grandeur of a giant golden bird glistening in juices and surrounded by yummy stuffing and sides.